myoomotwani/Poker-Hand-Calculator/README.md

 <img width="602" alt="10 High card" src="https://user-images.githubusercontent.com/13993416/211238232-792b720a-f0d8-4f03-ae7b-a308e0f40ad6.png">

 # Project scope
-This project does not take care of betting system in poker , but only focuses on calculating best hand for players. </br>
+-This project does not take care of betting system in poker ,
+- It only focuses on calculating best hand for players.
+- Concept of Dealer player , big blind , small blind are not relevant to this project.

 As of now  below combinations are covered to be checked </br>